PyColorado/boulderpython.org/README.md

 [Spigot Labs](http://spigotlabs.com/) - Add RFID to your beer, wine, and food festivals to track tastes and interactions between patrons and vendors.

 [Cuttlesoft](https://www.cuttlesoft.com/) - Cuttlesoft is a custom software agency.
-We craft beautifully designed and highly scalable web and mobile applications.
+They craft beautifully designed and highly scalable solutions for web, mobile, IoT, and the cloud.

 ## Code of Conduct